 My story begins the same way everyone else’s does: Once upon a time…

 I was born in the urban forest of Los Angeles County, where the freeways twist in elaborate labyrinths.
-As often as possible, we spent our weekends in the San Bernardino Mountains where my siblings and I spent hours climbing over boulders, running up and down hills, and lying on our backs so we could look at the pattern of pine tree branches against the blue sky.
+As often as possible, we spent our weekends in the San Bernardino Mountains where my siblings and I climbed over boulders, ran up and down hills, and reclined on our backs so we could look at the pattern of pine tree branches against the blue sky.

 It was there that I developed a deep love for the wild woods.
 And there that I decided I wanted to be a writer.